-Our present school of 60 teachers and over 1100 students and The Mulberry Community has a diverse and rich history.
+Our present school has over 60 teachers and over 1100 students.
+The Mulberry Community has a diverse and rich history.
 Many may not be aware that the current site of Mulberry Middle School was initially, the home to J.R.E.
 Lee Junior High School.
 Many alumni of the J.R.E.
 Lee Junior High have done incredible things in their professional lives.
 Doctors, lawyers, educators, and engineers are a few careers fields in which alumni have made a great impact on the world.
 In recognition of the heritage of our school the Polk County School Board designated the Mulberry Middle school complex as the J.R.E.
 Lee Campus.

 John Robert Edward Lee, civic leader, teacher, educational-association founder, was born a slave on January 26, 1864, in Seguin, Texas.
 Lee pursued formal education and assumed roles as college teacher and administrator at several universities.
 Lee is most known for his tenure as president at Florida A&M University in Tallahassee where he served for twenty years.
 J.R.E.
 Lee is a symbol of inspiration and achievement for all.